landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 #image_height = 250
 hidden = true
 pretext = """
-Adventures in reinventing the wheel
+*If you're already familiar with PE loading, absolutely nothing new is presented in this blog post but you might learn something like I did.
+Full source code can be found [on our GitHub](https://github.com/exploits-forsale/solstice).
+[Jump to the end](#fin) to see the fruits of our labor.*
 """
 +++

-*If you're already familiar with PE loading, absolutely nothing new is presented in this blog post but you might learn something like I did.
-Full source code can be found [on our GitHub](https://github.com/exploits-forsale/solstice).*

 Emma ([@carrot_c4k3](https://twitter.com/carrot_c4k3)) is a good friend of mine.
-We met about 17 years ago in the Xbox 360 scene and have remained friends ever since.
+We met in 2007 from the Xbox 360 scene and have remained friends ever since.

 Emma recently participated in pwn2own in the Windows LPE category and ended up using a great bug for LPE.
 The bug far exceeded the category though: this vulnerability was also a _sandbox escape_, i.e. it's in an NT syscall which is reachable from the UWP sandbox.
 A couple months ago she got a wild idea: why not try to port the exploit over to the Xbox One?
+(Modern Xboxes, not to be confused with the OG Xbox)

-## Brief Primer of Xbox One's Security
+## Brief Primer on Xbox One's Security

 Since I'll be talking about this in the context of the Xbox, it's worthwhile to spend a moment discussing the Xbox One's security model.
 There's [a very great and in-depth overview of the Xbox One's security model on YouTube](https://www.youtube.com/watch?v=U7VwtOrwceo) presented by Tony Chen who is one of the folks who designed it.
 I highly recommend watching it if you're interested, but I'll do my best at giving a crash course: